Jfor12/energy-stream-etl/docs/GITHUB_ACTIONS_SETUP.md

 ### View All Runs
 1. Repository → **Actions** tab
-2. See: "CarbonStream ETL - Hourly" workflow
+2. See: "Grid ETL Pipeline" workflow
 3. Click to see run history with timestamps and status

 ### View Run Details